ActuallyJLA/company-policies/vacation.md

-This is the policy on vacation. take all you want when you want.
+This is the policy on vacation. take all you want when you want and don't complain!